bitlap/rolls/README.md

 ----

-rhs used standard compiler plugin to replace `rhs` of `ValDef` for constant type in compile-time.
 **rhs** uses a standard compiler plugin at compile time to replace the `rhs` of the constant type `ValDef` with specifying a different one.

 ## 1. add dependency